devilDestroyer22/Sorting-Algorithms/README.md

 This would produce the overall results of benign count, crash count and SDC count.
 Through this, we can determin the resiliency and vulnerabilities of a sorting algorithm, and comapre the probability over a 1000 trials to the other respective algorithms.

 In order to do the same for other algorithms, use rm -rf llfi* results.txt to remove the results of insertion sort and reptead the steps above to check the fault injection trials and results for each sorting algorithm.

+The sorting algorithm code was was wrutten by DaniloNovakovic and only using it for running faultinjections, and is only being referenced and tested for my final project.
+Thanks.